arBalasquide/linux-scripts/README.md

 Download all currently free books at Springer

 # backup-script
-Script that backsups the user's files
+Script that creates a backup of the user's files

 # createusers
 Script for creating linux users with limited resource usage.